nikolatom/CAMPP2_former_repository/README.md

 ### Installation instructions

+#### Installation from BioConductor

+To install the CAMPP2 package from Bioconductor, you need to follow these steps:

+1. Install the Bioconductor package manager, BiocManager, if you don't have it already.
+You can do this by running the following command in your R console:

+`if (!requireNamespace("BiocManager", quietly = TRUE))` <br/>
+    `install.packages("BiocManager")`

+2. Install the CAMPP2 package using BiocManager by running the following command:

+`BiocManager::install("CAMPP2")`

 #### Create and activate conda environment with R and devtools in your project directory

 If you don't have access to conda please see the Miniconda installer page (https://docs.conda.io/en/latest/miniconda.html) on instructions on how to install Miniconda.